These pharmacy programs are available for members.

 The prior authorization/step therapy program is designed to encourage safe, cost-effective medication use.

 This program may be part of your prescription drug benefit plan.
 To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials, or call the number on the back of your ID card.

 Under this program, your doctor will be required to request pre-approval, or prior authorization, through Blue Cross and Blue Shield of Montana (BCBSMT) in order to get benefits for you for select drugs.

 The step therapy program requires that you have prescription history for a "first-line" medication before your benefit plan will cover a "second-line" drug.

 Step 1: If possible, your doctor should prescribe a first-line medication right for your condition.

-Step 2: If you and your doctor decide that a first-line drug is not right for you or is not as good in treating your condition, your doctor should submit a prior authorization request for coverage of the other drug.
+Step 2: If you and your doctor decide that a first-line drug is not right for you or is not as good in treating your condition, your doctor should submit a step therapy exception request for coverage of the other drug.

 If you have questions about the prior authorization/step therapy program, call the number on the back of your BCBSMT ID card.

 Specialty medications are those used to treat serious or chronic conditions.
 Examples include hepatitis C, hemophilia, cancer, multiple sclerosis and rheumatoid arthritis.
 They often call for carefully following a treatment plan (or taking on a strict schedule), have special handling or storage needs, and may only be stocked by select pharmacies.
 More information is available in the specialty pharmacy program member flier.

 View the Specialty Pharmacy Program Drug List which includes a reminder about coverage for self-administered specialty medications.